-Distribution conditions Distribution condition rationale Distributors this condition applies to Suitable for Direct distribution via the Fund Manager and indirect distribution via IDPS operators.
+Distribution conditions Distribution condition rationale Distributors this condition applies to Suitable for Direct distribution via the Fund Manager and indirect distribution via IDPS operators to Wholesale Investors as defined in the Corporations Act 2001 (Cth.).
 In certain circumstances, consumers may seek to acquire the product indirectly via a platform provider such as an IDPS operator.
 Where this occurs, it is expected the distributor has suitable procedures and controls in place to reasonably assume the consumers acquiring the product are likely within the target market.
 Fund Manager and all platform providers/IDPS operators.
 Distribution may occur via general advice provided by advisors and/or intermediaries.
 In certain circumstances, consumers may receive general advice about the financial product.
-All distributors providing general advice must have taken reasonable steps to ensure distribution is will likely result in Financial advisors, wealth managers and other intermediaries.
+All distributors providing general advice must have taken reasonable steps to ensure distribution is will likely result in consumers within the target market acquiring the product.
+Financial advisors, wealth managers and other intermediaries.